-It requires a lot of preparation and research to apply for a masters degree.
-There are some similarities with the application process for an undergraduate course, but applying for a masters requires a lot of patience.
+It requires a lot of preparation and research to apply for a masters degree, but there are some similarities with the application process for an undergraduate course.
 Here, we cover everything you need to know before beginning your application, from personal statements and references to interviews and language tests.

 When to apply?

 Applications for most masters courses are open all year round, but we highly recommend that you apply for your course at least six months before it starts.
 If you leave it too late, your preferred course might be full since masters offers are given out as applications come in.
 If you want to book your accommodation and sort out your finances on time, applying early is the right thing to do.

 How to apply?

 It is as simple as finding the postgraduate course you're interested in, and on the course page, you will see a link to apply online.
 There is no need to do register with UCAS, which is the case for undergraduate courses.